Dennismarangu/react-code-challenge-1/README.md

 You can also filter the transactions by their description using the input field labeled "Filter by Description".

+Delete transactions by clicking the "Delete" button next to the transaction.

 ### Technologies Used
 This project was built with the following technologies: